aj-naik/City-Sentiment-Detector-BERT/README.md

 - User input for cities instead of predefined cities.
 - Creating and deploying a dashboard for displaying tweets mined with a choropleth map visualising sentiments of the cities.

+Note: All processed csv files are created and stored in 'data' directory.